 Our staff of professionals is trained in everything from the latest medical care and therapies to healthy and delicious meal preparation.
 Yet we make room for compassionate connection with residents to take precedence over the necessities of our job descriptions.

 We are skilled professionals, yes.
 And we are here to connect with you in the spontaneous moments that make your life (and ours) more meaningful.

 Rebekah graduated from Boyce College in Louisville, Kentucky with a Bachelor of Science in Global Studies.
 During her time with Traditions, she has loved building genuine relationships with residents.
-Her goal as Move-In Coordinator is to navigate the transition alongside new residents, helping them through a life-changing experience.
+Her goal as Community Relations Director is to reach out to seniors and their families and navigate transitions alongside them, helping them through a life-changing experience.

 "There is nothing better than walking through every step of the process with a new resident: from sharing potential struggles living at home or goals in seeking a new way of living, to seeing them take a leap of faith and become part of our community.
 I have the honor of watching them make new friends, thrive and enjoy life."